 The Joint Lead Managers and their respective affiliates have engaged, and may in the future engage, in investment banking and/or commercial banking transactions with, and may perform services for, the Issuer and/or its affiliates in the ordinary course of business.
+They have received, or may in the future receive, customary fees and commissions for these transactions.
 In addition, in the ordinary course of their business activities, the Joint Lead Managers and their respective affiliates may make or hold a broad array of investments and actively trade debt and equity securities (or related derivative securities) and financial instruments (including bank loans) for their own account and for the accounts of their customers.
 Such investments and securities activities may involve securities and/or instruments of the Issuer or its affiliates (which may include the Notes).
-The Joint Lead Managers and their respective affiliates may have a lending relationship with the Issuer or its affiliates and routinely hedge their credit exposure to the Issuer and/or its affiliates consistent with their customary risk management policies.
+The Joint Lead Managers and/or their affiliates may receive allocations of Notes (subject to customary closing conditions), which could affect future trading of the Notes.
+The Joint Lead Managers and their respective affiliates have or may in the future have a lending relationship with the Issuer or its affiliates and routinely hedge their credit exposure to the Issuer and/or its affiliates consistent with their customary risk management policies.
 Typically, each Joint Lead Manager or its affiliates would hedge such exposure by entering into transactions which consist of either the purchase of credit default swaps or the creation of short positions in securities, including potentially the Notes.
 Any such short positions could adversely affect future trading prices of the Notes.
 The Joint Lead Managers and their respective affiliates may also make investment recommendations and/or publish or express independent research views in respect of such securities or financial instruments and may hold, or recommend to clients that they acquire, long and/or short positions in such securities and instruments.